Upcoming simplification to IRP!

 Back to Top

 Requests for duplicate or replacement cab cards should be submitted on Form 3090.
 The fee will be $1.00 per card.
 There is no charge for corrections due to departmental error or address changes.
+Approved web users can process online to obtain cab card.

 Back to Top

 To replace a lost, stolen or mutilated license plate, the registrant must complete Form 452-A. The fee will be $6.00 per replacement license plate.
 Be sure to submit these forms and fee, along with your original cab card for the license being replaced, directly to the Motor Carrier Services Office, whether by mail or in person, unless temporary authorization has been issued.
 In which case, these forms and fee must be submitted to the Branch Office personnel issuing the temporary authorization.
 The Branch Office will then forward these documents to the Motor Carrier Services Office.
 You should receive replacement license plates, and duplicate cab cards within two (2) weeks.
 If not, please contact Motor Carrier Services.
+Approved web users can process online.

 Back to Top